Can We Know God Personally & Intimately ?

 - “Teach me your ways so that I may know you and continue in your favor.” – Exodus 33:13

 The Hebrew word “yada” is used in the Old Testament and is translated in English as the word “Know” or “Knowledge”.
+What does yada mean ?
 The Hebrew word yada has a much wider sweep and meaning than the English word know.
 The Biblical Old Testament word for Know God personally means the following; to know God means:

 - to Perceive